7ian0108/COMP9993/README.md

 - The VAE encodes the **TSP binary adjacency matrix** into a low dimensional latent vector.
 - A **DDPM style diffusion model** is trained **only in the latent space**:
-  - Forward process: gradually adds Gaussian noise to $ z $.
+  - Forward process: gradually adds Gaussian noise to $z$.
-  - Reverse process: denoises $ z_t \rightarrow z_0 $ using a U-Net, MLP-style network.
+  - Reverse process: denoises $z_t \rightarrow z_0$ using a U-Net, MLP-style network.
 - The denoised latent is decoded back to a TSP tour by the GraphVAE decoder.

 ---